plone/training/theming/theme-package.rst

 CSS and JS resources
 ++++++++++++++++++++

-First let's get sure we have loaded the registerless profile of barceloneta.
+First let's get sure we have loaded the registerless profile of Barceloneta.
 To do that, we change our metadata.xml like this:

 .. code:: xml